The following are possible reasons:

 When some backend ECS instances enables TCP keepalive while some do not, the connections will accumulate on the ECS instances with TCP keepalive enabled, which will cause the imbalance.

-Check if the weight values of the backend ECS instances are the same.
+- Check if the weights of the backend servers are the same.

-Check if the health check of the backend ECS instances fails or the health status is unstable in a specified period.
+- Check if the health check of the backend servers fails or the health status is unstable in a specified period, or the status code is correctly configured in the health check configurations.